SHEscher/research-project/{{cookiecutter.project_slug}}/README.md

 ***

 *In general, one can add README's in nearly every folder.
-The guiding principle should always be that any person who is not familiar with the project can find their way exclusively via the README's. – 'It may be you one day'*
+The guiding principle should always be that any person who is not familiar with the project can find their way exclusively via the README's – 'It may be you one day'*

-Check out following resources.
+Check out the following resources.

 * https://www.makeareadme.com